-- on one side, promoting the Guidance for issuers to assist them on integrating ESG principles into investor reporting and communication, factors increasingly crucial factors institutional and retail investors consider in their decision making;
+- on one side, promoting the Guidance for issuers to assist them on integrating ESG principles into investor reporting and communication, increasingly crucial factors for institutional and retail investors to be considered in their decision making;

 - on the other hand, providing investors the following tools to enable them to identify, analysis and incorporate climate and sustainability considerations into their investment process:

 b. the list of green and/or social bonds listed on MOT and ExtraMOT markets.

 In relations to this particular initiative, starting from March 2017, Borsa Italiana has decided to offer institutional and retail investors the possibility of clearly identify a list of instruments whose proceeds are destined to financing projects which benefit or impact environmental ("Green Bonds") and/or social ("Social Bonds") projects.